 Methodist Healthcare Ministries provides practical support to help parents and guardians learn parenting skills so they will be more confident and more competent leaders within their families.

 Using evidence-informed curriculum and led by a parent educator, Peer Parenting Program (P3) brings together parents who have similar parenting needs to educate parents on health and safety, child guidance and development, family management, personal development and other topics related to successful parenting.
 P3 stems from the belief that parents can, and do: learn from each other; give one another support; need to be free to make informed decisions about their families and can cooperate in groups while maintaining their individuality.

 There are three P3 programs, each using the same curriculum and geared toward the needs of the parents within the group.

 - Meld Young Families for parents ages 13 to 25

 - P3 Growing Families for parents ages 26 and older, grandparents raising grandchildren, or other family members who take an active role in the parenting of children

 - P3 Special Needs group, for parents or caregivers raising children living with a wide range of illnesses and disabilities.
 A complimentary meal and child care are provided during group sessions.
 Transportation assistance is available.
 English, Spanish and bilingual groups are available.

-Please note: During these difficult times when it is very important to practice social distancing, Methodist Healthcare Ministries’ Parenting team remains available to provide practical support to help parents and guardians learn parenting skills so they will be more confident and more competent leaders within their families.
-Our team is offering a variety of virtual classes via Zoom that you can participate in from the comfort of your own home.
+Please note: During these difficult times when it is very important to practice social distancing, Methodist Healthcare Ministries’ Parenting team remains available to provide practical support the help parents and guardians learn parenting skills so they will be more confident and more competent leaders within their families.
+Our team is offering a variety of virtual parenting classes via Zoom that you can participate in from the comfort of your own home.
 Click the tab below for a full list of our virtual classes.

 Parents as Teachers® home visitation program